dnanexus/dnanexus-example-applets/docs/_posts/2017-11-08-pysam_count.md

  }
 ```

-`execDepends` value is a JSON array of dependencies to resolve before the applet src code is run.
+The `execDepends` value is a JSON array of dependencies to resolve before the applet source code is run.
 In this applet, we specify `pip` as our package manager and `pysam version 0.9.1.4` as the dependency to resolve.
 Pysam is installed to `/usr/local/lib/python2.7/dist-packages` and can be imported by our python script.

-## Downloading inputs
+## Downloading Inputs
-`mappings_sorted_bam` and `mappings_sorted_bai` are passed to the main function as parameters for our job.
-These parameters are dictionary objects with key value `{"$dnanexus_link": "<file>-<xxxx>"}`.
+The fields `mappings_sorted_bam` and `mappings_sorted_bai` are passed to the main function as parameters for our job.
+These parameters are dictionary objects with key-value pair `{"$dnanexus_link": "<file>-<xxxx>"}`.
 We handle file objects from the platform through [DXFile](http://autodoc.dnanexus.com/bindings/python/current/dxpy_dxfile.html?highlight=dxfile#module-dxpy.bindings.dxfile) handles.
-If an index file is not supplied then a `*.bai` index will be created.
+If an index file is not supplied, then a `*.bai` index will be created.
 ```python
     print mappings_sorted_bai
     print mappings_sorted_bam